 They’re not going to help.

-- Remove myself from the networks that are making you feel worse.
+- Pause the time spent on networks that are making you feel worse.

-- Talk to people who can restore confidence yourself.
+- Talk to people who can restore your confidence.

 - See the process itself as a valuable lesson.

 A proposed mantra for moving forward:

 You have come this far, stop polarising your creativity, and trust yourself.

 If you’re struggling with something similar, or you have something to add — I would absolutely love to hear from you.

 I’ll keep jotting these little marketing lessons down.